Naropa: Dates

 Herbert V. Guenther dated Nāropāda to 1016–1100 CE.
 These dates are based upon Guenther's misunderstanding of dates appearing in the late Tibetan hagiography he translated.
 These dates are impossible because, e.g., they would make Nāropāda a young man when Atiśa went to Tibet.
 Turrell V. Wylie argued Nāropā lived 956–1040 CE.
-John Newman followed Wylie and offered supporting evidence for dating Nāropāda's death to circa 1040 CE, but pointed out that the date for Nāropāda's birth derives from Tibetan sources that calculate dates in the Tibetan element-animal sexagenary cycle chronology, which was never used in India, and he concludes that Wylie's date for Nāropāda's birth is uncertain.
-Newman observes: "As a rule we must be very skeptical of the miraculously precise dates late Tibetan sources provide for events that occurred hundreds of years earlier in India."
+John Newman followed Wylie and offered supporting evidence for dating Nāropāda's death to circa 1040 CE, but pointed out that the date for Nāropāda's birth derives from Tibetan sources that calculate dates in the Tibetan element-animal sexagenary cycle chronology, which was never used in India.
+He concludes that Wylie's date for Nāropāda's birth is uncertain.
+Newman observes: "As a rule we must be very sceptical of the miraculously precise dates late Tibetan sources provide for events that occurred hundreds of years earlier in India."

 Biography

 Nāropāda's life story has mainly been represented based upon Tibetan hagiographies (rnam thar), the most detailed of which date to centuries after Nāropāda's lifetime.
 These hagiographies are filled with miracle stories and they sometimes contradict one another, making the extraction of history from them very difficult.
 The study of Nāropāda's own writings in their own right – independent of later Tibetan interpretations – remains in its infancy.
+If we follow the Indian tradition, Nāropāda wrote major works on the Kālacakra tantra, something barely noted in the Tibetan hagiographies.